-We meet on the second Wednesday of each month at The Conservative Club, Uppermill in the small room upstairs.
-Discussion starts at 7.30 pm.
+We meet on the fourth Wednesday of each month upstairs at The Conservative Club, Uppermill.
+Discussion starts promptly at 7.30 pm.

 You are welcome to join us.
-Come along and see whats its all about, even if you haven’t read the book for the month.
+Come along and see what it’s all about, even if you haven’t read the book for the month.

 The Book Group is available to Saddleworth WI members only.

 BOOK LIST 2024